 In addition to school admissions requirements, the only other prerequisites to becoming a medical assistant are compassion and enthusiasm for helping others.
 Education and the willingness to learn take care of the rest.

 As ultimate support specialists, medical assistants are increasingly vital members of the health care team, and with the right training, a new career as a respected medical professional is just months away.

-Did learning about the role of a medical assistant interest you?
+Did learning about the role in standard of care of a medical assistant interest you?
 Ready for an exciting new career in the medical assisting field?